 Also, the ballroom scene of Sokurov’s “Russian Ark” is ingrained in my memory.
 The fantastic costumes and the sheer complexity of the scene, let alone the whole movie, was shocking.
 Most of all, the last five minutes of the film stick out, as the camera follows all of the hundreds of partygoers down the stairs and through the hallway, and finally ducks out a side door into some supernatural haze.
 Beautiful.

-Criterion covers you don't like over 4 years ago
+Criterion covers you don't like almost 5 years ago

 Mishima: A Life in Four Chapters. it’s just too shiny.

-stupidest things ever said in a movie over 4 years ago
+stupidest things ever said in a movie almost 5 years ago